CodeEffect/RemoteEdit/README.md

 # Remote Edit #

 A plugin for Sublime Text 3 for editing files over SFTP.
+Currently windows only.

 ## Details ##

 This plugin allows you to configure a list of *nix servers and connect to them over SSH / SFTP to edit and manage files.
-To make browsing and searching the remote servers as fast as possible RemoteEdit caches a local catalogue.
-The indexing is a 15 to 30 second process that happens in the background after you first connect.
-Once done you can search the files in the same way you do for local files with CTRL+P in sublime and it's just as fast.
-Find in files functionality is replicated as well as many other features.
+To make browsing and searching as fast as possible the plugin creates a local cache of the files you're working on, this allows fuzzy file name searching of your server in the same way that CTRL+P works against your local files.
+The plugin also allows you to search for text in remote files and presents the results in the same way that CTRL+SHIFT+F does.

 ## IMPORTANT - Please read ##
-The plugin is very new code that hasn't received a great deal of testing so far.
-Also, due to its relative infancy the plugin is still under very active development.
+The plugin is very new code that hasn't received a great deal of testing.
+Due to its relative infancy the plugin is still under very active development.
 The code base changes quickly and by large amounts.

-Due to these reasons (and because you should anyway!)
-Please ensure that you have good backups of any files that you will be working with. **Do not** use this plugin against production environments or anywhere where your uptime matters.
+Because of this (and because you should anyway!) please ensure that you have good backups of any files that you will be working with. **Do not** use this plugin against production environments or anywhere where your uptime matters.

 ## Manual installation ##